 Precautions Taken While Applying the Expenditure Method

-- Since the production value of final goods is included, the expenses for any intermediate good is not considered.
+Since the production value of final goods is included, the expenses for any intermediate goods are not considered.
 Otherwise, a single expense will be counted twice, causing the national income to inflate inaccurately.